Assorted cupcakes (Incomplete: max_output_tokens)

 Notes

-Do not overbeat cream cheese frosting, or it can thin out.
-For a cleaner finish, apply one thin crumb coat and then chill the cake before the final layer.
-This style is especially useful when you want a less sweet frosting for carrot cake, spice cake, or red velvet.
+Do not overbeat cream cheese frosting, or it may become thin.
+For a neater finish, apply a thin crumb coat first, chill the cake, and then add the final layer.
+This frosting is especially useful when you want less sweet frosting for carrot cake, spice cake, red velvet, banana cake, or pumpkin cake.

-Best uses: carrot cake, spice cake, banana cake, red velvet.
+Best uses: carrot cake, spice cake, banana cake, red velvet, pumpkin loaf cake.

 Ingredients